k1r0s/ritley/README.md

   }
 }

-// create an instance with a specific route new DefaultResource();
+// create an instance without route (will listen any route starting with "/") new DefaultResource;
+// new DefaultResource("/cat"); // listen only /cat reqiests
 ```

+_Adapters_ define how requests are sent to resources, _Resources_ define how requests are handled.
+In previous example `new Adapter(...)` instantiates an standalone adapter which will create a __nodejs instance__ and will bind forthcoming resources to listen request from it.

 Now by doing `curl localhost:8080` you'll get a nice Hello World!